-The topographic survey has been part of all prior site plan submissions, and is included in the full size plan set accompanying this submission.
+The topographic survey has been part of all prior site plan submissions, and is included with this submission.

 Can we have a copy of the site plan approval for the existing building?
 (Chairman Neufeld, November 16, 2021 Work Session)

 Formatted: Indent: Left: 0.5"